neondatabase/neon/docs/rfcs/025-generation-numbers.md

 unavailable, will now not resume service to users until the control plane is available.
 We could avoid this by having a timeout on communication with the control plane, and after some timeout, resume service with the node's previous generation (assuming this was persisted to disk).
 However, this is unlikely to be needed as the control plane is already an essential & highly available component.
+Also, having a node re-use an old generation number would complicate reasoning about the system, as it would break the invariant that one (node_id, generation) tuple uniquely identifies one process lifetime -- it is not recommended to implement this.

 Item 2. is a non-issue operationally: it's harmless to delay deletions, the only impact of objects pending deletion is the S3 capacity cost.